Why your next family session needs to be a storytelling one

-Why January is the perfect time to book in-home family photos in New England
+Why winter is the perfect time to book at-home family photos in New England

 Living in New England, I can tell you that the vast majority of people equate family photos with fall.
 And I don’t blame them.
 The fall color makes a stunning backdrop!
 And the weather is usually more reliably-pleasant - not insanely hot, not frigid, not super rainy or humid or buggy - so it’s a little easier to think about photos then.